DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 **The Southern Freedom**: Liberation from exhausting effort and attachment

-## East: Anaxia (Non-Valuation/Non-Judgment) - The Direction of Acceptance
+## East: Epochē (Non-Valuation/Non-Judgment) - The Direction of Acceptance

 **When to Orient East**: When you notice yourself assigning value labels ("good/bad," "success/failure") to outcomes, or feeling burdened by the need to fix, judge, or control everything.
 When you're judging yourself or others harshly.